MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-style-site.md

 # Tutorial: Style your site

 Power Pages sites can be customized to incorporate your corporate branding styles.
-The Style workspace allows you to set up your brand colors, fonts, and design defaults for your entire site or specific pages.
+The Styling workspace allows you to set up your brand colors, fonts, and design defaults for your entire site or specific pages.

 In this tutorial, you learn how to: